jamiesmith/kstars-on-osx/README.md

 	-the work that jamiesmith did to automate the entire process in a simple and easy to use script

 	-and the later work of rlancaste and knro to further fix problems and streamline the process.

-Most of the epic journey is logged on the indilib forums http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793
+	-Note, Most of the epic journey is logged on the indilib forums http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793

 Prerequisites for running the script include: